Kesraath/BellabeatFitnessProject/README.md

     <summary>SQL Query Logged Data by User </summary>

 - The query first declares that unqId (unique Id) is in a string format
 - Next create a table if one doesn't exist of a combination of all days logged by each user across all data sets except the weight log data, as it lacks participants, counting the unique dates of logged data grouped by the participants' Id.
-This creates long data
+This creates long data as seen below.

 Output LIMIT 5
 |Id        |type     |days_logged|